How a well-aimed snowball can make more than a dent

 Impact investing is a wonderful idea.
 It wants to do more than make money for clients.
 It wants to invest in organisations solving our biggest social and environmental problems.
 Investments that will also generate returns.
 Who would object to that?

 And it’s ambitious.
-Most impact investors want this approach to become mainstream because they’re convinced that current investment strategies are running out of time.
+Most impact investors want this approach to become mainstream because they know traditional strategies can’t ignore sustainability forever.

 Many believe traditional investors have borrowed from the future, and the planetary bailiffs are on their way to kick in the doors and demand reparations.

-When the pioneering investment manager, Snowball, launched in 2017, it brought its new, unproven impact investing strategy to established investors using familiar financial language.
+When the pioneering investment manager, Snowball, launched in 2020, it brought its new impact investing strategy to established investors using familiar financial language.
 You can understand why.
 They had to build trust and convey safety.

 Image of a selection of ‘About us’ statements taken from the websites of impact investors.

-Now, be honest - did you read all of them?
-Or did you skim and lose interest?
-Did one stay with you longer than the others?
+Be honest - did you read all of them?
+Or did your attention drift?
+Did any stay with you longer than the others?
 Are you energised by the ‘access to a diversified portfolio of private equity investments that seek to achieve compelling financial returns together with a demonstrable and measurable positive social and economic impact’?
-Thought not.
+Probably not.

 And that’s the problem.
 Focusing on trust and safety has led the sector into a noisy blizzard.
 It’s hard to raise the scale of money needed when everyone competing for attention sounds the same.
 Without a clear beacon, knowing which way to turn is impossible.